rodridu/FINM-25000-QPM-AT/README.md

-# FINM 25000: Quantitative Portfolio Management and Algorithmic Trading
+# FINM 25000: Quantitative Portfolio Management and Algorithmic Trading -- Uchicago
 Repo for codes and homeworks